Yaffa Eliach: Career

 From 1969, Eliach served as a professor of history and literature in the department of Judaic Studies at Brooklyn College.
 She created a course on Hasidism and the Holocaust, and she found that many of her students were the children of Holocaust survivors, liberators, or Holocaust survivors themselves.
 She began requiring students to record audio interviews with Holocaust survivors in their community as a course assignment.

 In 1974, Eliach established the Center for Holocaust Studies to serve as a repository for these interviews.
-Initially housed at the Yeshiva of Flatbush, the Center grew to include a professional staff, over 2,700 interviews, and thousands of physical objects donated by Holocaust survivors.
+Initially housed at the Yeshiva of Flatbush, the Center grew to include professional staff, over 2,700 interviews, and thousands of physical objects donated by Holocaust survivors.
+Her organization became the model for many other similar efforts, and changed the dialog about Holocaust victims to include more focus on their pre-Holocaust lives.
 In 1990, the Center merged with the Museum of Jewish Heritage, where its oral history collection, objects, and institutional archives are now housed.

 Eliach served as a member of President Jimmy Carter's Commission on the Holocaust in 1978-79 and accompanied his fact-finding mission to Eastern Europe in 1979.
 She was a frequent lecturer at numerous conferences and educational venues and has appeared on television several times in documentaries and interviews.
 She wrote several books and contributed to Encyclopaedia Judaica, The Women's Studies Encyclopedia, and The Encyclopedia of Hasidism.

-Eliach devoted herself to the preservation of memory of the Holocaust from a survivor's vantage point.
+Eliach devoted herself to the preservation of the memory of the Holocaust from a survivor's vantage point.
 She preserved her memories (via lecture) on video and audiocassettes, and her research provided much material used in courses on the Holocaust in the United States.
 She thought her generation "the last link with the Holocaust", and considered it her responsibility to document the tragedy in terms of life, not death, bringing the Jews back to life.

 In memory of her hometown, Eliach created the "Tower of Life", a permanent exhibit that contains approximately 1,500 photos of Jews in Eishyshok before the arrival of the Germans for the U.S. Holocaust Museum in Washington, D.C.

-In 1953, Eliach married David Eliach, now principal emeritus of the Yeshivah of Flatbush High School.
-She has a daughter, Smadar Rosensweig, Professor of Bible at Stern College for Women (NYC), and a son, Yotav Eliach, the principal of Rambam Mesivta High School.
-She has 14 grandchildren, including Itamar Rosensweig.
-Yaffa Eliach died in New York on November 8, 2016.
+In 1953, Eliach married David Eliach, who served for decades as principal of the Yeshivah of Flatbush High School.
+They had a daughter, Smadar Rosensweig, Professor of Bible at Stern College for Women (NYC), and a son, Yotav Eliach, the principal emeritus of Rambam Mesivta High School.
+Yaffa Eliach had 14 grandchildren, including Itamar Rosensweig, and nine great-grandchildren, at the time of her death in New York on November 8, 2016.